rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 #variable c : C a

 -- We prepend all local variables in this section
--- with the randomly string "temp-Z7hl"
+-- with the random identifier "temp-Z7hl"
 -- to avoid clashes in the global name-space.
 -- Once the language supports local scoping,
 -- these variables should be renamed.